 who am i, and why does it matter?

 My name is Jenn with two N's.
-By day, I'm a travel writer.
-Outside of capitalism, I'm an Irish Celt with a Slavic heart, an Ancient Alien enthusiast, a raver, a tattoo lover, an avid reader, a recycled hippie, and a traveler.
+By day, I'm a travel and food writer.
+Outside of capitalism, I'm an Irish Celt with a Slavic heart, an Ancient Alien enthusiast, a music fanatic, a tattoo lover, an avid reader, a recycled hippie, and a traveler.
 I cry a lot, especially during movies with the theme of Good v.
 Evil, I have RBF (resting bitch face), and I love a hot cup of tea more than most things.
 In my idealistic mind, I believe, with all of my heart, that the human condition can be transformed into the human experience through open-minded communication and love.
 But that starts with doing the self work, unpacking privilege of all kinds, and dismantling systems that benefit the few.

 Communication is key.
 My goal with this website and podcast is to share stories.
 It's amazing how one person and/or one story can change your life.
 It can give you hope, motivate you to change, shift your perspective, and most importantly, give you a role model.
 "If that person can do it, I can, too."
 That notion of following someone else's lead was a large part of my addiction recovery.

 It's become my life's work, through teaching, writing, and podcasting, to share these inspirational stories because if a story can reach that one person, the person who needs to hear it, doors of possibility can open for all.

 We are all connected.
 Our stories may illuminate our differences, but stories remind us that we all face the same emotional challenges.
 They may manifest in different ways, but pain and joy, happiness and despair, anxiety and hope don't discriminate.
 It's time to work together and listen so that we can ALL grow and live the lives we are dreaming of.